rathaustreppe/bpmn-analyser/README.md

 BPMN-Analyzer can
 * read valid and well-formed BPMN2.0-XMLs.
 Use [camundas BPMN tool](https://demo.bpmn.io) tool for modelling!
 Check out the [BPMNLinting-Tool](https://github.com/bpmn-io/bpmnlint-playground) for syntax checks.
-* execute following elements of BPMN:
+* execute elements of BPMN:
-    * Activities, Start-and EndEvents
+    * activities, start-and end events
-    * Gateways: parallel, inclusive & exclusive
+    * gateways: parallel, inclusive & exclusive
     * explicit loops
 * read and understand semi-structured text by using Natural Language Processing RegExp-Chunker
 * make use of wordnet to check for synonyms